peeramid-labs/onchain_solutions/README.md

 ### Important Notes

-- **Pre-approved transactions require maturity**: Pre-approved transactions bypass budget checks only after they have matured for the full TTL period.
+- **Pre-approved transactions require maturity**: The TTL acts as a maturity period for pre-approved transactions.
+When a transaction is pre-approved by hash, it is still subject to budget checks until the TTL period has passed.
+Only after this waiting period does it bypass budget checks.
 - **Pre-approvals mature after TTL period**: After the TTL period passes from when a transaction was pre-approved, that transaction becomes exempt from standard budget checks and limits.
 - **TTL is a mandatory waiting period**: For pre-approved transactions, TTL defines the minimum waiting period before the pre-approval takes effect and can bypass budget checks.
 - **All updates respect TTL**: Policy changes, TTL changes, and pre-approval maturity all follow the same time-based TTL mechanism.